jbsparrow/CyberDropDownloader/docs/reference/cli-arguments.md

 | ---------- | ------- | ------------ |
 | `BoolFlag` | `False` | `store_true` |

-By default, CDL will download the  "optimized for stremaing" version of tiktok videos.
+By default, CDL will download the  "optimized for streaming" version of tiktok videos.
 Setting this option to `True` will download videos in original (source) quality.

 `_original` will be added as a prefix to their filename.